 How To Check For An Ear Infection / Yeast Infection

 Your dog’s ears should be clean with very minimal visible wax.
 Ear infections are usually caused by an overgrowth of yeast, which is why you might hear it being referred to as a yeast infection.

 Typical ear infection symptoms to look out for in your dog include persistent scratching, shaking of the head, tilting the head, smelly ears, redness and inflammation.

 A healthy dog ear

 Your vet might prescribe ear drops for your dog.
 They may need administering several times a day, but check what your vet’s instructions are.
 In some cases your vet might prescribe an oral antibiotic in the form of a pill to fight the infection.
-To find out how to administer your dog’s ear drops read here, and to find out how to give your dog a pill read here.
+To find out how to give your dog a pill read here.